Circular economy

+Circular economy is defined in contradistinction to the traditional linear economy.
 The idea and concepts of a circular economy have been studied extensively in academia, business, and government over the past ten years.
 It has been gaining popularity because it can help to minimize carbon emissions and the consumption of raw materials, open up new market prospects, and, principally, increase the sustainability of consumption.
 At a government level, a circular economy is viewed as a method of combating global warming, as well as a facilitator of long-term growth.
 Circular economy may geographically connect actors and resources to stop material loops at the regional level.
 In its core principle, the European Parliament defines the circular economy as "a model of production and consumption that involves sharing, leasing, reusing, repairing, refurbishing, and recycling existing materials and products as long as possible.
-In this way, the life cycle of products is extended."
+In this way, the life cycle of products is extended".
 Global implementation of circular economy can reduce global emissions by 22.8 billion tons, equivalent to 39% of global emissions produced in 2019.
 By implementing circular economy strategies in five sectors alone: cement, aluminum, steel, plastics, and food, 9.3 billion metric tons of equivalent (equal to all current emissions from transportation) can be reduced.

 In a circular economy, business models play a crucial role in enabling the shift from linear to circular processes.
 Various business models have been identified that support circularity, including product-as-a-service, sharing platforms, and product life extension models, among others.
 These models aim to optimize resource utilization, reduce waste, and create value for businesses and customers alike, while contributing to the overall goals of the circular economy.

 Businesses can also make the transition to the circular economy, where holistic adaptations in firms' business models are needed.
 The implementation of circular economy principles often requires new visions and strategies and a fundamental redesign of product concepts, service offerings, and channels towards long-life solutions, resulting in the so-called 'circular business models'.